tekert/golang-etw/README.md

 ```

 ## Overview of how ETW works:
-This is my best attempt to explain the worst designed API created by microsoft as simply as i can
+This is my best attempt to explain the worst designed API created by microsoft as simply as i can, can contain some personal reminders.

 There are a few of general terms used in ETW:
 - "Trace"